Health Care Department Operations Manual

 • Unusable Medications

-• All medication that has become outdated within the pharmacy shall be quarantined and disposed of as waste or shipped to the state-contracted reverse distributor pursuant to Section (d)(7) below.
-All medication that has become outdated within a health care location shall be disposed of pursuant to the HCDOM, Section 3.2.1, Disposal of Regulated Waste Generated by Health Care Staff.
+• Medications that have become outdated within the pharmacy shall be quarantined and disposed of as waste or shipped to the state-contracted reverse distributor pursuant to Section (d)(7) below.
+Medications that have become outdated within a health care location shall be disposed of pursuant to the HCDOM, Section 3.2.1, Disposal of Regulated Waste Generated by Health Care Staff.

 • Medications dispensed in error including, but not limited to, the following reasons, shall be returned to the pharmacy: